nicholasgillespie/portfolio-design/docs/project/progress_log.md

 ### Section - solutions

 - Implemented the "Solutions" section with responsive design and accessibility enhancements, including:

   - Adjusting layouts for different screen sizes using CSS grid and flexbox.
   - Adding skip links for better navigation and accessibility.

+  ## 2024-06-13 - Afternoon

+### Section - solutions

+- Implemented the "Solutions" section with responsive design and accessibility enhancements, including:
+  - Adjusting layouts for different screen sizes using CSS grid and flexbox.
+  - Adding skip links for better navigation and accessibility.

+### Section - about

+- Completed the "About" section, incorporating:
+  - A responsive layout that adapts to all screen sizes.
+  - Accessibility features.

 ---